open-telemetry/semantic-conventions/docs/database/mssql.md

 **Status**: [Experimental][DocumentStatus]

-The Semantic Conventions for the *Microsoft SQL Server* extend and override the [Database Semantic Conventions](database-spans.md) that describe common database operations attributes in addition to the Semantic Conventions described on this page.
+The Semantic Conventions for the *Microsoft SQL Server* extend and override the [Database Semantic Conventions](database-spans.md).

 `db.system` MUST be set to `"mssql"` and SHOULD be provided **at span creation time**.